nbren12/personal-website/content/post/2021-version-pinning.md

 [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) you may not be able to release your software with a more permissive license.[^6]
 Dependencies also harm the security of your code by increasing "surface-area" open to attack [^7].
-Clearly transitive dependencies need to managed as well.
+Clearly transitive dependencies need to be managed as well.

 # Dependency Management Strategies